ianmorgan/graph-store/docs/gettingStarted.md

 ## Running

-To run locally with an in memory event-store and default star wars schema
+To run locally with an in memory event-store and the default star wars schema

 ```bash
 ./gradlew run